Click here to subscribe to my monthly Life Coaching Accelerators, for insider coaching tips.

 By: Paul Buckingham

-All too often that I hear a tail of website woe that starts with something like:
+All too often that I hear a tail of website woe that may start with something like:

 "The first thing I did was commission a website builder.
 He/she did a good job on my friend's site and it looks really good!"

 That is the first website mistake!
-Commissioning a builder of a site with Wordpress or even choosing one of the heavily marketed brands like Squarespace, Wix, Weebly or GoDaddy is not where you need.
+Commissioning a builder of a site with Wordpress or even just choosing one of the heavily marketed brands that promise low cost instant websites like Squarespace, Wix, Weebly or GoDaddy is not where to start.

-You wouldn’t go to a builder and just say, “I want you to build me a house” would you?
+As an analogy, you wouldn’t go to a builder and just say, “I want you to build me a house?”

-You’d list the features you wanted, look at other houses with similar features and have plans drawn by an architect to make sure you got what you needed.
-You would also make sure that the foundations were OK and that all the nuts and bolts were in the right place.
+You’d list the features you wanted, look at other houses with similar features and have plans drawn to make sure you were getting what you need.
+You would also make sure that the foundations were strong and that all the nuts and bolts were in the right place so everything worked.

-The same principle applies to creating your coaching website so that it actually does the job you want it to do.
+The same principle applies to creating your life coaching website so that it actually does the job you want it to do.
+So before you even talk to a website person or investigate a website platform, get clear on what you want your website to do (attract clients), and the functions you need it to have to do this.

-It would be a huge mistake to just say to your website person “I want you to build me a website” because although they may be very good at building, they may know little about user-friendly site structure, SEO (search engine optimisation) or the many other factors that make sure your site will be actually found and visited.
+It is huge mistake to just say to a website designer “I want you to build me a website” because although they may be very good at design and building, they may know little about user-friendly site structure, SEO (search engine optimisation) or the many other factors that make sure your site will be actually found and visited.

-If YOU don't know about these and your website designer doesn't know then it is like you are building a boat without an engine and a rudder.
+If YOU don't know about these and your website designer doesn't also have real expertise then it is like you are building a house without a plan or a boat without an engine and a rudder.

-Because platforms such as GoDaddy, Squarespace, Wix and Weebly advertise so heavily and have such a low cost entry level, life coaches often assume they are good platforms for promoting their business and by using them you will get your site found by someone looking for your services.
+Because platforms such as GoDaddy, Squarespace, Wix and Weebly advertise so heavily and have such a low cost entry level, life coaches often assume they are good platforms for using their website for promoting their business and you will get your site found by someone looking for your services.
 Unfortunately it's just not the case.

-While they are certainly stable and reliable, they do not adequately support you with quality education if you want to build a strong profile.
+While these platforms are certainly stable and reliable, they may not adequately support you with the necessary quality education you need if you want to build a strong online profile.

-Common marketing lines such as 'Build Your Business In 5 minutes" or Get Online For Free" and other similar phrases generally mean that there will be hidden expenses which you hadn't bargained for.
+Common marketing lines such as 'Build Your Business In 5 minutes" or Get Online For Free" and other similar phrases generally mean that there will be hidden expenses and a lot more work than you had bargained for to make the site efficient.
+This is why you need to be really clear on what you need before you invest or you could have an expensive website mistake.

-One of the biggest design mistakes (and a common feature in basic templates) for popular website builders is the use of slideshows.
-They waste an awful amount of space, they slow down your site speed (very important) and almost no-one clicks on them.
+One of the biggest design website mistakes is the use of slideshows which are often promoted as an attractive feature.
+They waste an awful amount of space, slow down your site speed (very important) and almost no-one clicks on them.

-A SearchEngineLand study way back in 2013, detailed a study that discovered that only two thirds of one percent (0.65) of visitors clicked on the slideshow.
-The stats were in even then and nothing has changed.
+A SearchEngineLand study way back in 2013, discovered that only two thirds of one percent (0.65) of visitors clicked on the slideshow.
+Nothing has changed.

-You may ask why website builders including many of the heavily advertised platforms use them so often if that is the case!?
+You may ask why website builders, including many of the heavily advertised platforms, use them so often if that is the case!?
 Because they look good!
-But they do nothing for your visitor.
+But they do nothing for your visitor or your site getting found by the search engines.

-There can be any number of reasons for this from oversized images to technically inefficient platforms.
+If you site loads really slowly your visitors may get impatient and click away.
+There can be any number of reasons for slow loading from oversized images to technically inefficient platforms.
 Whatever the reason, it affects the way Google and the other search engines rank your page so you need to find out why.
 Google has a very handy Page Speed Tester which will give you a good idea of how fast your site is loading.

 Can you read this?
 Maybe you can.
 How about this?